YOONHO-CHOI/BTcP-prediction/README.md

 Breakthrough cancer pain (BTcP) is a challenging clinical problem in managing cancer pain.

-We investigated the clinical relevance of deep neural network models that predicts the onset time of BTcP for patients.
+We investigated the clinical relevance of deep neural network models that predicts the onset time of BTcP.